adamdusty/pgen/README.md

 - Ability to specify variable values/definitions in a file instead of entering them one by one in terminal
 - Download/use templates from github
 - Data for variable descriptions/documentation in template
-- Potentially migrate to an easier to use serialization format for templates (JSON doesn't allow multiline strings which makes it impractical to write templates by hand)